Genesis Part Four: Dive

 Joseph is such an incredible man of God.
 When I read his life story in Genesis 37-50, I get something new out of it every time.
 You could preach a thousand messages on this man.
 This guy is the ultimate over-comer; he keeps going in the midst of the most unfair and unjust circumstances.
 I mean, how many things can go wrong before this guy gives up?!

 Every time Joseph is unfairly treated, he rises to the top again and God’s favour over his life shines through.
 He is like a cork, waves come and try and sink him down but he just keeps floating back to the top.
 Favour!

-So here we have Joseph, Jacobs favourite son, prancing around in a gorgeous ornate robe that his Father gave him and is hated by his brothers.
-Then God gives him a dream and his tact and ability to ‘read the room’ is not great, so he tells his brothers his dream, so they hate him all the more.
-When you read this in your journey, did you remember the times when you were seventeen and tact and humility were possibly not a strong trait in your life!
-Now he didn’t just tell them one dream, God gives him another dream and he again hasn’t read the book “How to win friends and influence people” and he tells his brothers the second dream about them all bowing down to him.
+So here we have Joseph, Jacob’s favourite son, prancing around in a gorgeous ornate robe that his father gave him, absolutely hated by his brothers.
+Then God gives him a dream, and his tact and ability to ‘read the room’ is not great, so he tells his brothers his dream and they hate him all the more.
+When you read this in your journey, remember the times when you were seventeen and tact and humility were possibly not a strong trait in your life!
+And he didn’t just tell them one dream, God gives him another dream and he again hasn’t read the book ‘How to win friends and influence people’ and he tells his brothers the second dream about them all bowing down to him.

-We are going to learn that God people flourish even in the worst of circumstances, we see Daniel in captivity flourishing, Esther becoming Queen, Joseph in Egypt away from his family, seemingly abandoned and forgotten and in the direct will of God.
-Let me encourage you no matter what happens in your life, as you continue to surrender your life to Jesus and follow him, he will guide you, he will take care of everything and we like Joseph will come out the other end saying “God was in this the whole time!”
+We are going to learn that God people flourish even in the worst of circumstances, we see Daniel in captivity flourishing, Esther becoming queen, Joseph in Egypt away from his family, seemingly abandoned and forgotten but in the direct will of God.
+Let me encourage you, no matter what happens in your life, as you continue to surrender your life to Jesus and follow Him, He will guide you, He will take care of everything and we, like Joseph, will come out the other end saying ‘God was in this the whole time!’